-We have audited the consolidated financial statements of Sojourner Family Peace Center, Inc. (the Organization), which comprise the consolidated statement of financial position as of September 30, 2022, and the related consolidated statements of activities, cash flows and functional expenses for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of Sojourner Family Peace Center, Inc. (the Organization), which comprise the consolidated statement of financial position as of September 30, 2023 and 2022, and the related consolidated statements of activities, cash flows and functional expenses for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Organization as of September 30, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Organization as of September 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.